onbloc/adena-wallet/README.md

   ​
   ​

-## Support
+## Contribution & Support

+We welcome contributions from the community and are always eager to hear your ideas and feedback!
+If you have suggestions for improvement, want to contribute to Adena, or need support, please consider the following options:

+- Read our contributing guidelines: Our [CONTRIBUTING.md](https://github.com/onbloc/adena-wallet/blob/main/CONTRIBUTING.md) file provides information on how to contribute to the project, including submitting pull requests, reporting issues, and suggesting improvements.
+- Open an issue: If you encounter a bug, have a feature request, or want to suggest improvements, feel free to open an [issue](https://github.com/onbloc/adena-wallet/issues) on our GitHub repository.
-If you need support or have suggestions for improvement, please open an [issue](https://github.com/onbloc/adena-wallet/issues) or join our [channel](https://discord.gg/6eTSyZ3569) on Gnoland's Discord server.
+- Join our community: For discussions, questions, or support, join our [channel](https://discord.com/invite/6eTSyZ3569) on Gnoland's Discord server.
+We're excited to collaborate and help!